-There are tens of thousands of colonies in the Federation, each one unique, some of them boasting populations well into the millions (in a few cases, for the oldest colonies, over a billion).
+There are tens of thousands of colonies in the Federation.
+Each one is unique with some of them boasting populations well into the millions (in a few cases, for the oldest colonies, over a billion).
 Describing a "typical" Federation colony is virtually impossible, but they can be broadly categorized.